berkeley-scf/parallel-scf-2016/session2.md

 # clusterExport(cl, c('Y', 'X'))

-res <- parSapply(cl, input, looFit, Y, X, TRUE)
+result <- parSapply(cl, input, looFit, Y, X, TRUE)

 result[1:5]

 stopCluster(cl) # not strictly necessary
 ```

-Note the use of *clusterExport*, needed to make variables in the master process available to the workers; this involves making a copy of each variable for each worker process.
-You'd also need to load any packages used in the code being run in parallel in that code.
+Note the need to load the packages used in the parallelized function on each of the nodes.

 # Distributed parallel looping in Python

 One can use iPython's parallelization tools in a context with multiple nodes, though the setup to get the worker processes is a bit more involved when you have multiple nodes.
-For details on using iPython parallel on a single node, see the [parallel basics tutorial appendix](https://github.com/berkeley-scf/tutorial-parallel-basics).

 If we are using the SLURM scheduling software, here's how we start up the worker processes: